 NOTE: If maps meeting the above requirements are located within the market study, no additional maps are required.
-However, the Applicant must place a narrative in Tab Q that indicates the page numbers where the information can be found within the market study.
-See additional market study requirements in Schedule C.
+However, the Applicant mustplace a narrative in Tab Q that-indicates the page numbers where the information can be found within the market study in the notes section of the self-score sheet in Form A. See additional market study requirements in Schedule C.